PakistanAI/DS_Weekends/session_1_iter_1/README.md

 > install.packages('tidyverse')
 ```

-After installing the first three type in the R console:
+After installing the first three, i.e: tidyverse, devtools and openintro, to install statsr, type in the R console:

 ```
 > library(devtools)